 Safeguarding (See policy)

 The school has a Designated Person for Safeguarding.
-All staff have current CRB checks.
+All staff have current DBS checks.
 All people working with children have a duty of care to safeguard children and promote their welfare.

 This means that staff must report any concerns which may include:

 - any injuries or marks that cannot be explained

 - physical punishment that is not reasonable or not appropriate (this includes anything to the face or head or using any object or implement)

 - worrying things said by or about the child

 Staff will speak to a Designated Person in school, who will then call the Duty Desk at Children’s Social Care Services for advice and guidance.
 The Social Worker on Duty may then request a referral is made by the school and inform us of the next steps.

 Will parents be informed before children’s social care services are contacted?